 She is an avid chorister and loves being a choir member.

-Keeshas and Mojo, her two Siamese cats, share their house with her in Ottawa, ON where she's lived for over 30 years (she was soooo young when she first arrived in town!).
+Keesha, her aging Siamese cat, share the house with her in Ottawa, ON where she's lived for over 30 years (she was soooo young when she first arrived in town!).